cs-pranali-chavan/widget-soc-overview-sankey/docs/usage.md

 8. Select the relationship module, to group data to visualize as per relation, in the **Relationship Resource** field.

-9. Select the picklist field of selected relationship resource to group data for relationship nodes, in the **Relationship Nodes** field.
+9. Select the picklist field of selected relationship resource to group the data for relationship nodes, in the **Relationship Nodes** field.

 10. Input JSON data to render outer source nodes and linking with modules source, in the **External Source JSON** field.